 Non-resident membership: some Local Government Areas (LGAs) are likely to show a very high percentage of membership because members include non-residents who travel to the LGA to work, shop or for holidays.
-These non-resident members are not , by definition, included in the base 'eligible population'.
+These nonresident members are not, by definition, included in the base 'eligible population'.
 However, the measure of borrowers/membership per capita, using number of registered active members and LGA population, is a measure agreed across Australia.
+For the purpose of this standard total members includes resident and non-resident members.